garrettgman/connect-cloud-great-tables-course/.github/steps/1-tbd.md

 _Welcome to "Share Great Tables with Quarto and Cloud Connect"! :wave:_

-Our first step is to make a Quarto document that we can publish online.
+Our first step is to make a Quarto document to put our table in.

 **What is a Quarto?**: A Quarto document (.qmd) is a plain-text markdown file that contains code chunks written in Python, R, Julia, or Observable.
-When you render the document, Quarto formats the markdown and inserts the output of the code chunks into a polished report.
+When you render the document, Quarto formats the markdown into a polished report and inserts the output of the code chunks.

 Read more about Quarto at [quarto.org](https://quarto.org/).